Photo by Shutterstock/Songquan Deng

 Australian Prime Minister Scott Morrison has also been praised for his handling of the coronavirus response.
 Here's what tourism and travel restrictions look like in the two countries:

-The country has moved to phase 2 of its reopening with shops, cafés, offices, and parks opening—though the borders remain closed to all international travelers.
+The country has moved to "alert level 1" of its reopening with shops, cafés, offices, and parks opening—though the borders remain closed to all international travelers.
 A possible trans-Tasman travel bubble has been considered with Australia, though “we will not have open borders for the rest of the world for a long time to come,” Ardern said.

 Check out the government's "key updates" page on COVID-19 for more information about travel to New Zealand.